 Leadership Development Projects

-The council has initiated leadership development projects in three distinct areas at this time: The Third Ward, Acres Homes, and a general Hispanic community effort.
+The Council has initiated leadership development projects in three distinct areas at this time: the Third Ward, Acres Homes and a general Hispanic community effort.
 These are special programs in which volunteers are recruited in hard to reach areas and a staff person works with them "one on one" to train and support them through a one to three year time span.
-Special grants provide funding for program supplies, staff support, financial aid for field trips, uniforms, and membership registration.
+Special grants provide funding for program supplies, staff support, financial support for field trips, uniforms and membership registration.

 For more information about Community Outreach programs, contact Donna Robinson.